prpole/dissertation/chapter2/main.md

 knowledge of those who know the extreme environment better than he does.
-For just as the individual alone in an extreme environment is more fragile than in a group, the knowledge of the individual is more fragile than collective
-knowledge: subject to gaps due to a lack of both experience and so-called instinctual impulses as well as to simple forgetfulness.
+For just as the individual alone in an extreme environment is more fragile than in a group, the knowledge of the individual is more fragile than collective knowledge, subject to gaps due to a lack of both experience and so-called instinctual impulses as well as to simple forgetfulness.
 Indeed, the man's demise could well stem from having "forgotten to build a fire and thaw out" before sitting down to eat, which it is implied would not have occurred had he